-Drive 2 and a half hours to Shaxi, a former ancient market town on the famous Tea Horse Road and enjoy some easy sightseeing around the old town as well as a local lunch.
-Continue 1 and a half hours to the quaint town of Lijiang where you will have free time to explore the Old Quarter.
+Drive 2 1⁄2 hours to Shaxi, a former ancient market town on the famous Tea Horse Road and enjoy some easy sightseeing around the old town as well as a local lunch.
+Continue 1 1⁄2 hours to the quaint town of Lijiang where you will have free time to explore the Old Quarter.